audrey-onfroy/organize_html/README.md

 #### How to install ?

-All the possible plugins are stored at (npmjs.com)[https://www.npmjs.com/search?q=gitbook-plugin "npmjs"] webiste.
+All the possible plugins are stored at [npmjs.com](https://www.npmjs.com/search?q=gitbook-plugin "npmjs") webiste.
 To use a plugin `plugin-name`, add :

 ```bash
 "plugins": ["plugin-name"]